thakurPayal070/fitness-site/README.md

-# FitPulse Fitness App Landing Page
+# FitPulse Fitness App  Page

 FitPulse is a responsive product landing page for a fictional fitness application.
 It was created with plain HTML, CSS, and JavaScript.